dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

-## Away with Monolithic BFT Consensus; Enter DAG Transport BFT Consensus
+## Away with Monolithic BFT Consensus; Enter DAG-based BFT Consensus

 To scale the BFT (Byzantine Fault Tolerant) Consensus core of blockchains, prevailing wisdom is to separate between two responsibilities.

-* The first is reliable DAG Trans for spreading yet-unconfirmed transactions.
+* The first is reliable Transport for spreading yet-unconfirmed transactions.
 It regulates communication and optimizes throughput, but it tracks only causal ordering in the form of a DAG (Direct Acyclic Graph).

 * The second is forming a sequential ordering of transactions and determining their commit finality.
-To do this, it must solve BFT Consensus utilizing the DAG.
+To do this, it must solve BFT Consensus utilizing the Transport DAG.

-The advent of DAG Trans is that while solving BFT Consensus, parties spread messages that carry useful payloads (e.g., transactions).
+The advent of building Consensus over a DAG Transport ("DAG Trans") is that while solving BFT Consensus, parties spread messages that carry useful payloads (e.g., transactions).
 A BFT Consensus protocol can periodically commit batches from the DAG by merely referring to the leaves of the DAG.
-Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled.
-Eventually, when Consensus makes progress, it can commit the latest batch of accumulated messages from the DAG.
+Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled, e.g., when a Consensus leader is faulty, and later commit the messages accumulated in the DAG.

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.
 I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems,